Variation on a Theme (play): Reception

 While not received well by the critics, the play ran for 132 performances.
 Kenneth Tynan wrote in The Observer:"As far as I could see the star of the show was Norman Hartnell, from whose contributions – a white diamanté sack, a shocking-pink cocktail dress in pleated chiffon, a casual ensemble of blouse and pedal-pushing slacks, and a two-tiered ball-gown in navy-blue pebble-crèpe – the lean extremities of Margaret Leighton nervously protuded [sic]."

+1966 TV adaptation

+The play was adapted for British television in 1966.